-Analytical Chemistry, Biophysical Chemistry, Energy, Photochemistry, Physical Chemistry, Chemical Dynamics and Kinetics, Computational Chemistry, Environmental Chemistry, Time-Resolved Spectroscopy
+Ultrafast Spectroscopy, Analytical Chemistry, Biophysical Chemistry, Energy, Photochemistry, Physical Chemistry, Chemical Dynamics and Kinetics, Computational Chemistry, Time-Resolved Electronic Spectroscopy, Photodynamic Therapy, Photomedicines

 - BS, University of Puerto Rico, San Juan Campus, 1995